How To Nail Your Job Interview

-When you’re employing this method, you aren’t necessarily saying the words out loud, but rather using them as a guide to answer the question.
+When you’re employing this method, you aren’t necessarily saying the words out loud, but rather using them as a guide to answering the question.

-It’s a fairly common approach for behavioural-type questions and will do wonders for helping with your practice preparation and your answers during interviews.
+It’s a fairly common approach for behavioral-type questions and will do wonders for helping with your practice preparation and your answers during interviews.

 Practice this method with the example questions in the previous tip to nail your job interview.

 Yes, to familiarize yourself with the interviewers, employees who could be or have been in your role, and your potential new coworkers.

 You don’t need to consolidate their family history, but just a quick glance at their LinkedIn profiles can give you an idea of what sort of experience people in that role have.

 Maybe there are commonalities (i.e. same alma mater, worked for the same company, member of the same organization, etc.), or an interesting talking point to connect with during the interview.

 Remember, the idea isn’t to come into the interview knowing so much that you’re coming across as creepy.